cartheur/M6x09-A/README.md

-# M6809-A
+# M6x09-A
-Files and programs related to the Motorola 6809 microprocessor
+Files and programs related to the Motorola 6809 microprocessor and Hitachi 6309 in experimental-board form.